JWalkerMailly/Gmod-NVGBase/README.md

 ### ![Shared](images/shared.png?raw=true "Shared") **player:NVGBASE_GetGoggleToggleKey()**
 >
-> *Return the player's key used to toggle NVG goggle.*
+> *Return the player's key used to toggle NVG goggle.
+Refer to this link for more info on keys: https://wiki.facepunch.com/gmod/Enums/KEY*
 >
 >> Returns Goggle toggle key value.

 ### ![Shared](images/shared.png?raw=true "Shared") **player:NVGBASE_GetGoggleSwitchKey()**
 >
-> *Return the player's key used to switch NVG goggle.*
+> *Return the player's key used to switch NVG goggle.
+Refer to this link for more info on keys: https://wiki.facepunch.com/gmod/Enums/KEY*
 >
 >> Returns Goggle switch key value.